 - strong communication skills - not only useful in your day-to-day work, but also invaluable when networking and building contacts

 - the ability to work as part of a team

-- effective planning, organisation and time management skills.
-The majority of work in the creative industries is project-based and deadline-driven so you'll need to stay organised to manage your workload
+- effective planning, organisation and time management skills - as the majority of work in the creative industries is project-based and deadline-driven, you'll need to stay organised to manage your workload

 - self-discipline and stamina to cope with long hours

-- resilience and determination - the industry is highly competitive and you'll have to be able to cope with setbacks
+- resilience and determination - the industry is highly competitive and you'll need to cope with setbacks

 - a good eye for detail in art and design roles

 - the flexibility to work on multiple projects